Pelagicore/colortest/README.md

 # ColorTest

-A small test program to show a RGB test image on a screen.
+A small test program to show a RGB test image and the RGB solid colors on a screen.

 ## Installation